 What to do in addition to ventilation

 - droplet transmission (from people being in close contact)

 - contact transmission (touching surfaces)

-This page is reviewed regularly and updated to reflect any changes in the guidance.
+We review and update this page regularly to reflect any changes in guidance.

 Page last reviewed: 19 January 2022

 Next review due: 30 January 2022